Budget-Friendly Family Travel Destinations Worldwide

 4. Mexico

 And don't forget about the food!
-Mexican cuisine is so much more than just tacos and burritos (though those are delicious too!).
-Each region has its own specialties, so be sure to try local dishes wherever you go.
+Mexican cuisine is so much more than just tacos and burritos.
+Though those are delicious too.
+Each region has its own specialties.
+So be sure to try local dishes wherever you go.
 From fresh seafood to spicy sauces to sweet treats, there's something for everyone to enjoy.

 5. Indonesia